timmckague/timandvictoria/src/pages/blog/2019-02-28-hike-the-rota-vicentina-part-1.md

 We arrived to our lodgings promptly at 7pm.
 The last section through town was one of the toughest of the day, as the pavement was hard on our feet, and we were in complete darkness by the end.
 What a relief to have made it!

 The hot shower felt oh so good.
-The food at dinner was so-so, but, as Michael would say, there’s nothing like food when you’re hungry!
+The food at dinner was so-so, but, as a wise family member used to say, there’s nothing like food when you’re hungry!

 It was a wonderful day full of beautiful views, great conversation, a little bit of pain, but mostly smiles and laughs.
 A perfect way to spend our 8th year dating anniversary.